jverzani/UsingR/inst/errata/errata.md

 * p267 line 4: Should be "What is a 90% condidence interval" and not "confidence level."

 * p270, line -3: Divisor should be `M` and not `n`.
 This would give a value of $0.9$.

+* p273 Question 8.6 Making Coffee.
+The question asks for an 90% confidence interval, but the answer calculates using 80%.

 * p280, line -2: the data set is `nym.2002` not `nyc.2002`.